juan-sandoval0/exploration-planner/README.md

-# Deep-Sea Critical Minerals Exploration Planner
+# Exploration Planner

-An advanced planning and optimization tool for deep-sea mining operations that combines exploration site analysis with robotics operations planning.
+I created a planning and optimization tool for deep-sea mining operations that combines exploration site analysis w/ robotics operations planning.
 This application helps prioritize potential mining sites and optimize ROV/AUV deployment for exploration missions.

 ## Overview

-The Deep-Sea Exploration Planner is designed for critical minerals mining companies to:
+The Deep-Sea Exploration Planner is designed to:

-- Evaluate and rank potential mining sites using multi-criteria analysis
+- Evaluate and rank potential mining sites w/ multi-criteria analysis
-- Manage a fleet of deep-sea robots (ROVs/AUVs) with varying capabilities
+- Manage a fleet of ROVs/AUVs with different capabilities
 - Match robot capabilities to site requirements
-- Optimize mission scheduling to maximize coverage within budget and time constraints
+- Optimize mission scheduling to maximize coverage within budget/coverage constraints
 - Track exploration coverage and identify gaps

 ## Features

 ### 1. Site Prioritization Engine

-- **Multi-Criteria Scoring**: Evaluates sites based on 7 weighted criteria:
+- **Multi-Criteria Scoring**: Evaluates sites based on 7 weighted criteria based on research into the industry:
   - Mineral concentration (0-100)
   - Depth accessibility
   - Distance from port